Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of dg categories

-\begin{example}[The category $\scC_{\bk}$] Let $\scC_{\bk}$, or simply $\scC$ if $\bk$ is understood, be the full subcategory of dg $\bk$-modules $M$ such that $M^i = k^{n_i}$ for some $n_i \in \N$ and $M^i \neq 0$ for only finitely many $i\in \Z$.
-In other words, $\scC_{\bk}$ is the category of bounded chain complexes of finitely generated free $\bk$-modules.
-Tensor product, function space and unit in the category of dg $\bk$-modules make $\scC_{\bk}$ into a closed symmetric monoidal category with evaluation, coevaluation and symmetry as in Section \ref{subsec:difk}.
-In particular, $\scC_{\bk}$ is a dg category.
+\begin{example}[The category $\scC_{\bk}$] Let $\scC_{\bk}$, or simply $\scC$ if $\bk$ is understood, be the full subcategory of $\dgMod_{\bk}$ of those dg $\bk$-modules $M$ such that $M^i = k^{n_i}$ for some $n_i \in \N$ and $M^i \neq 0$ for only finitely many $i\in \Z$.
+In other words, $\scC_{\bk}$ is (a small model of) the category of bounded complexes of finitely generated free $\bk$-modules.
+Tensor product, function space and unit in the category of dg $\bk$-modules provide $\scC_{\bk}$ with a structure of a closed symmetric monoidal category where evaluation, coevaluation and symmetry are as in Section \ref{subsec:difk}.
+This makes $\scC_{\bk}$ into a dg category.
+We consider $\scC_{\bk}$ as a pointed dg category with base point the unique zero object in $\scC_{\bk}$.